Sesti/BillMaker/README.md

 - [ ] Set gulp for auto-reload page
 - [ ] Set gulp to start server
 - [ ] Set gulp to optimize js, css, img

+## How to install

+First, install the composer dependencies with composer.
+You need to install composer first.

+`composer install`